Registration for Skin Piercing Treatments

 Contact information and complaints

-For information about licence applications or to complain about a business or person conducting the practice of skin piercing, please contact the Regulatory team.
+For information about licence applications or to complain about a business or person conducting the practice of skin piercing, please contact the Health and Safety team.